Francesco Palmieri

 Francesco Palmieri (*1996, IT) is a Basel-based classical and electric guitarist.
 His activity primarily focuses on contemporary music performance, intertwining instrumental practice with artistic research in music.

 At 17, he debuted as a soloist with orchestra at the Teatro dell’Aquila in Fermo (IT) and as a result, was awarded the scholarship Lina Cinque (2014).
-Since then, he has performed as a soloist, with orchestra, in ensembles and in various chamber music groups in numerous festivals and concert halls including Huddersfield Contemporary Music Festival (UK), Ruhrtriennale (DE), Wittener Tage für Neue Kammermusik (DE), Darmstädter Ferienkurse (DE), Elbphilharmonie Hamburg (DE), Bludenzer Tage zeitgemäßer Musik (AT), Bregenzer Festspiele (AT), Opernhaus Graz (AT), WDR Funkhaus (DE), ZeitRäume Basel (CH), Zoom In Festival (CH), Musikfestival Bern (CH), Les Jardins Musicaux (CH), La Muse en Circuit (FR), Accademia Filarmonica Romana (IT), AngelicA (IT), SpazioMusica (IT), Festival di Nuova Consonanza (IT).
+Since then, he has performed as a soloist, with orchestra, in ensembles and in various chamber music groups in numerous festivals and concert halls including Festival d’Automne (FR), Huddersfield Contemporary Music Festival (UK), Ruhrtriennale (DE), Wittener Tage für Neue Kammermusik (DE), Darmstädter Ferienkurse (DE), Acht Brücken (DE), Festival Ultraschall (DE), Bludenzer Tage zeitgemäßer Musik (AT), Klangspuren Schwaz (AT), Bregenzer Festspiele (AT), ZeitRäume Basel (CH), Musikfestival Bern (CH), AngelicA (IT), Festival di Nuova Consonanza (IT).

-He collaborated with renowned composers such as Salvatore Sciarrino, Beat Furrer, Enno Poppe, Oscar Bianchi, Marco Momi, Elena Rykova, Ming Tsao and Simon Steen-Andersen, among others.
-He performed with Ensemble Musikfabrik, Collegium Novum Zurich and Ensemble Phace, playing under the conductors Emilio Pomarico, Brad Lubman, Clement Power, Nacho de Paz, and Enno Poppe, among others.
+He collaborated with internationally known composers, such as Salvatore Sciarrino, Enno Poppe, Beat Furrer, Clara Iannotta, Pierluigi Billone, Elena Rykova, Marco Momi and Simon Steen-Andersen, and ensembles, including Ensemble Musikfabrik, Ensemble Intercontemporain, Klangfourm Wien and Collegium Novum Zurich, playing under the baton of conductors Emilio Pomarico, Brad Lubman, Clement Power and Nacho de Paz, among others.

 Francesco Palmieri graduated in 2017 with honors and honorable mention at the Conservatoire G. B. Pergolesi of Fermo (IT) under the guidance of Claudio Marcotulli.
 Then he attended the III Master en Interpretación de Guitarra Clásica at the Pablo de Olavide University of Seville (ES), held by Francisco Bernier, Zoran Dukic, Antonio Duro, Pablo Marquez, Lorenzo Micheli, Paolo Pegoraro and Judicael Perroy.
 In 2020, he was awarded a Master’s degree in Music Performance from the Bern University of the Arts, and in 2022, a Master’s degree in Specialized Contemporary Music Performance from the Basel Academy of Music (CH), both with full marks.
 In 2022/23 he attended the pre-PhD program Emerging Artists-Researchers in Sound and Technology at the Institute for Computer Music and Sound Technology of the Zurich University of the Arts (CH).

-In November 2023, he will commence a PhD in Artistic Research in Music at the Malmö Academy of Music (SE) with the project Redefining Contemporary Guitar Performance Practice through Spherical Amplification via S.T.OOGE.
+He is currently pursuing a PhD in Artistic Research in Music at the Malmö Academy of Music (SE).